qinyang08/StereoChem/readme.txt

 Creat a branch is easy & simple in git

-Creat a branch is easy and simple & git
+Creat a idea is easy and simple  git